FancyPixel/rtk-persist/README.md

 import ReactDOM from 'react-dom/client';
 import App from './App';
 import { PersistedProvider } from 'rtk-persist/integrations/react-redux';
-import { store } from './state/store'; // This is the promise from createPersistedStore
+import { store } from './state/store'; // This is the promise from configurePersistedStore

 ReactDOM.createRoot(document.getElementById('root')!).render(
   <React.StrictMode>